Privacy Policy

 (7) Persistent cookies

-These remain stored for a defined period of time and enable recognition when you visit again.
+Remain stored for a defined period and enable recognition upon a return visit.

 (8) Secure cookies (Secure, HttpOnly)

-These are transmitted exclusively via HTTPS and some of them cannot be read via JavaScript (protection against XSS).
+These are transmitted exclusively via HTTPS and are in some cases not readable via JavaScript (protection against XSS).

 8.3 Cookie consent tool